 What the SEND Tribunal is — and what it is not

 The First-tier Tribunal (Special Educational Needs and Disability) is part of the HM Courts and Tribunals Service.
-Despite hearing cases brought against local authorities, it is wholly independent of those LAs — Tribunal Judges and specialist members are appointed by the Judicial Appointments Commission and answer only to the President of the First-tier Tribunal.
+Despite hearing cases brought against local authorities, it is wholly independent of those local authorities — Tribunal Judges and specialist members are appointed by the Judicial Appointments Commission and answer only to the President of the First-tier Tribunal.

 The Tribunal sits as a panel of three: a Tribunal Judge (legally qualified) and two specialist members with expertise in education, SEN, or disability.
 Hearings are usually held by video link, although in-person hearings are available on request.